Sex-abuse video victimizes child long after abuser is gone

 “We could see both their faces for a start,” Peterson said.
 “And they were talking throughout it, as well.
 We could tell from the accent if it wasn’t Canadian, it was American.
 So we could narrow it down pretty quickly.”

-About six weeks after Peterson discovered the video in New Zealand, Homeland Security agents arrested Adams on the job at the Naco, Arizona, border crossing while federal agents raided his home, seized electronic devices and rescued his six children.
+On Feb.
+8, 2017, about six weeks after Peterson discovered the video in New Zealand, Homeland Security agents arrested Adams on the job at the Naco, Arizona, border crossing while federal agents raided his home, seized electronic devices and rescued his six children.

 “It was quite emotional,” Peterson said.
 “We don’t get success often.”